alexfbasa/AnsibleZabbix/README.md

 ## Usage

+### Configuring Firewall Rules

+Ensure that the Zabbix server and the hosts have appropriate firewall rules to allow communication between them.
+The following ports are commonly used by Zabbix components:

+- **Zabbix Server:**
+    - Zabbix Server: Default port is 10051/TCP (can be configured in the Zabbix server settings).
+    - Web Interface: Default port is 80/TCP or 443/TCP (if using HTTPS).

+- **Zabbix Agents on Hosts:**
+    - Default port is 10050/TCP (can be configured in the Zabbix agent settings).

+Make sure to adjust your firewall rules accordingly to allow traffic on these ports.
+Failure to do so may result in connectivity issues between the Zabbix server and the monitored hosts.

 ### Configuring Hosts

 Edit the `hosts.yml` file to include the details of the Linux hosts where you want to install Zabbix agents.
 Specify the host IP addresses, SSH credentials, and any other required information.

 Example `hosts.yml`: